MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 You can create a session configuration on _ServerB_ and set its **RunAsCredential** parameter.

-For information about using **PSSessionConfiguration** and **RunAs** to solve the second hop problem, see [Another solution to multi-hop PowerShell remoting][pssessionconfig].
+For information about using **PSSessionConfiguration** and **RunAs** to solve the second hop problem, see [Another solution to multi-hop PowerShell remoting][02].

 ### Pros